-If you're smart enough to mastermind a life of crime, you ought to be smart enough to avoid getting caught.
-The idiots on this list managed to ruin their incredibly lucky bit of freedom with several horrifyingly stupid moves.
-From tattooing a crime scene on their chest, to plastering their whereabouts all over Facebook, to trying find a hit man on Craigslist, these are the dumbest criminals who were in the clear and then totally botched it.What are the dumbest criminals who would have gotten away with their crimes were it not for their own slip-ups?
-Take a look at these fools and see for yourself.
+If you're smart enough to mastermind a life of illicit activity, you ought to be smart enough to avoid getting caught.
+The half-witted individuals on this list managed to ruin their incredibly lucky bit of freedom with several horrifyingly stupid moves.
+From getting a tattoo of cold case clues to plastering his whereabouts all over Facebook and trying to find a hit man on Craigslist, these are the dumbest lawbreakers who were almost in the clear and then gave themselves away.

-Man Gets Away With Murder, Then Tattoos Crime Scene on His Chest
+Man Gets Away With Homicide, Then Tattoos Cold Case Clues On His Chest

 Los Angeles County Sheriff's Department Sgt.
 Kevin Lloyd was flipping through photographs of tattooed gang members and stumbled upon some very permanent evidence on Anthony Garcia, a Pico Rivera member found responsible for a 2004 unsolved liquor store homicide.
 Rivera had key details of the scene tattooed on his chest, including the Christmas lights that lined the roof of the liquor store, the direction the victim John Juarez's body fell, and a distinctive street light.